596acres/django-livinglots/README.rst

 django-livinglots
 =================

-The parent app for Living Lots, a suite of apps by `596 Acres
+The parent app for Living Lots ®, a suite of apps by `596 Acres
-<http://596acres.org/>`_ for mapping and connecting people to the vacant land
+<http://596acres.org/>`_ ® for mapping and connecting people to the vacant land
 in their neighborhoods.